 Pros of using your own router

-- You can get yourself a better router - or at least something more suited to your home - than the one given to you by your broadband provider
+- You can get yourself better hardware - or at least something more suited to your home - than what was given to you by your broadband provider

 - You're able to use some tech you're used to, if you already have a router